Welcome to this website, which provides online access to most of my publications and research papers.

-My current and recent research, on ethics and markets, explores the ethical character of market institutions and of different kinds of capitalism.
-This follows on from previous work onĀ market boundaries, which examined the proper limits of the market domain and the implications of this for the provision of cultural goods.
-Both of these connect loosely with some previous thinking about the relationship between socialism and liberalism.
+My current and recent work, on ethics and markets, explores the ethical character of market institutions and different kinds of capitalism, and the need for ethical judgments in political decisions about these.
+It follows on from previous work on market boundaries, which examined the proper limits of the market domain, the relevance of ethical considerations in determining these, and the implications of this for the provision of cultural goods.

 View Papers